When it comes to people’s approaches to collaboration, there seem to be three general schools of thought:

 The “If-we-just-follow-these-exact-steps-this-it-will-work” school, whose followers believe that if people just follow some methodical process, something great will happen.
 This school is generally supported by consultants with Special Methodologies™.

 The “Well-yeah-it’s-a-bit-messy-but-there-is-a-beautiful-order-within-it” school.
-As you might guess, this is the school that we at CoCreative belongs to.
+As you might guess, this is the school that we at CoCreative belong to.

 What differentiates the followers of these schools is a basic assumption about where collaboration falls on a continuum between order and chaos.
 If you assume that collaboration is chaos and disorder, then it probably will be.
 On the other hand, if you assume that collaboration is an ordered, structured process, then you're bound to be disappointed (or, if it is ordered and predictable, then what you’re doing is not collaboration or you’re not working on a truly complex problem).